-- Subtraction of 2-digit numbers with regrouping Subtraction with multiple regrouping steps involving 3-digit numbers Subtraction with multiple regrouping steps involving 4-digit numbers
+- Subtraction involving 3-digit numbers with regrouping Subtraction of 2-digit numbers with regrouping Subtraction with multiple regrouping steps involving 3-digit numbers Subtraction with multiple regrouping steps involving 4-digit numbers Subtraction and regrouping with zeros Word problem with addition or subtraction of whole numbers

-- Subtraction and regrouping with zeros - Word problem with addition or subtraction of whole numbers - Describing an increasing or decreasing pattern from a table of values - Perimeter of a polygon Perimeter of a square or a rectangle - Multiplication and Division with Whole Numbers (21 topics) - Multiplication as repeated addition - Multiplication as repeated addition Multiplying 2-digit and 1-digit numbers with regrouping: Problem type 2 Multiplying multi-digit and 1-digit numbers with regrouping Area of a rectangle on a grid Area of a rectangle with one-digit side lengths Area of a rectangle with two-digit by one-digit side lengths Introduction to multiplication of large numbers
+- Describing an increasing or decreasing pattern from a table of values - Perimeter of a polygon Perimeter of a square or a rectangle - Multiplication and Division with Whole Numbers (21 topics) - Multiplication as repeated addition - Multiplying 2-digit and 1-digit numbers with regrouping: Problem type 2

-- Multiplication of large numbers

-- Multiples: Problem type 1

-Multiples: Problem type 2

-Division of whole numbers given in fractional form

-Division involving zero
+- Multiplying 2-digit and 1-digit numbers with regrouping.
+Proc.
+Multiplying multi-digit and 1-digit numbers with regrouping Area of a rectangle on a grid Area of a rectangle with one-digit side lengths Area of a rectangle with two-digit by one-digit side lengths Introduction to multiplication of large numbers - Multiplication of large numbers - Multiples: Problem type 1 - Multiples: Problem type 2 - Division of whole numbers given in fractional form Division involving zero

-- Division with regrouping: 1-digit divisor, 2-digit dividend - Quotient with remainder: 1-digit divisor, 2-digit dividend
+- Division with regrouping: 1-digit divisor, 2-digit dividend

+- Quotient with remainder: 1-digit divisor, 2-digit dividend Whole number division: 2-digit by 2-digit, no remainder Word problem with multiplication or division of whole numbers

-- Whole number division: 2-digit division, 2-digit converted to the division of whole number division is 2-digit by 2-digit, no remainder Word problem with multiplication or division of whole numbers Word problem with multiplication and addition or subtraction of whole numbers Word problem on unit rates associated with ratios of whole numbers: Whole number answers - Division with regrouping: 1-digit divisor, 3-digit or 4-digit dividend Whole number division: 3-digit by 2-digit, no remainder
+- Word problem with multiplication and addition or subtraction of whole numbers Word problem on unit rates associated with ratios of whole numbers: Whole number answers - Division with regrouping: 1-digit divisor, 3-digit or 4-digit dividend Whole number division: 3-digit by 2-digit, no remainder

-- Division with no remainder and a two-digit divisor: Problem type 2 - Ordering and Estimation (5 topics)
+- Division with no remainder and a two-digit divisor: Problem type 2

+- Ordering and Estimation (5 topics)

-Introduction to inequalities
+- Introduction to inequalities

 - Ordering large numbers

 - Rounding to tens or hundreds

 - Rounding to hundreds or thousands

 - Estimating a product

 - Exponents and Order of Operations (5 topics)